hiagohsantos/ALPR/README.md

 ## Thesis

-For more details about the project and the system, refer to the associated thesis.
+To get more details about the work and the system, please refer to the Monography folder